scf4/styled-map/README.md

 }
 ```

-You can do`theme('colors.button')`

-> Note: importing `as theme` is optional, but it reads a lot better!

 ## Optionally mapping to prop values

-Sometimes you'll want to map styles to the *value* of a prop instead, e.g., you have a `type` variable to pass to your component and you don't want to do something like `<Button {...{[type]:true}} />`.
+Sometimes you'll want to map styles to the *value* of a prop instead of using prop keys.
+This is especially useful if you have something like a `type` variable to pass to your component and you don't want to use destructuring like `<Button {...{[type]:true}} />`.

-You can use `styled-map` in these situations by simply passing a prop name as the first argument. **This currently doesn't work with the CSS-like syntax — PRs welcome!**:
+You can use `styled-map` in these situations by simply passing a prop name as the first argument.

 ```js
 const Button = styled.button`